 Some things that modify the limits include live loads (horses, cows, lamas, etc.), high profile loads, and high center of gravity loads.
 As far as I know, there are no hard rules for these limit changers, but it’s smart to down grade if these are your load.
 High profile and high center of gravity loads add stress to the towing.
 Live loads will shift, and that adds load stress — not to mention the seriousness of a mishap with a live load.

 Laws are the last limiter.
 Just check what your local jurisdiction says.
-For instance, in Colorado, without trailer brakes hooked up, the max possible GTW is 3000 lbs.
+For instance, in Colorado, without trailer brakes, the max possible GTW is 3000 lbs.
 Doesn’t matter the actual trailer size or capacity.

 The point here is to be smart.
 I’ve done stupid, and mostly I got away with it.
-Not always, however, and I hope I’ve learned.
+Not always, however, so I hope I’ve learned along the way.
+Here is a good list of Trailer Towing Tips to go along with towing smarter.

 VIN Lookup Calculators